ansible/ansible/docsite/rst/playbooks_delegation.rst

 Sometimes ''serial'' execution is unsuitable - number of hosts is unpredictable (because of dynamic inventory), speed is crucial (simultaneous execution is required).
 But all tasks must be 100% successful to continue playbook execution.

-For example there is a service located in many datacenters, there a some load balancers to pass traffic from users to service.
+For example there is a service located in many datacenters, there are some load balancers to pass traffic from users to service.
 There is a deploy playbook to upgrade service deb-packages.
 Playbook stages:

 - disable traffic on load balancers (must be turned off simultaneously)
 - gracefully stop service
 - upgrade software (this step includes tests and starting service)
-- enable traffic on load balancers (should be turned off simultaneously)
+- enable traffic on load balancers (should be turned on simultaneously)

 Service can't be stopped with "alive" load balancers, they must be disabled, all of them.
 So second stage can't be played if any server failed on "stage 1".